bearecinos/linkage_assessment_ANT/README.md

 - Total perimeter
 - Shared perimeter with the interaction mask (buffered)

-The percentage overlap is converted into a **detachment and attachment scores**:
+The percentage overlap is converted into **attachment scores**, while an equivalent **detachment scale** is also computed to provide an alternative framing of the same relationship.:

 - **Classification scheme (to be discussed)**